kevveth/kevveth/README.md

 - 👋 Hey, I’m Ken (@kevveth)
-- 🌱 Aspiring iOS Developer
+- 🤠 iOS Developer & Skateboarder
-- 📱 Interested in Apple technologies
+- 🍎 Interested in Apple technologies
 - 🌐 I’m looking to connect and work with others!

 <!---